notifi-network/notifi-sdk-ts/packages/notifi-react-hooks/README.md

 ```

 ## 🧩 Build Your UI Components
 Common patterns for UI involve rendering a form in a modal or card to collect the user's contact information (Email, SMS, Telegram, etc).
-Below is are example UIs from the integration with Mango DAO and with Solana Labs.
+Below is are example UIs from the integration with Mango Markets and with Solana Labs.
 You can also check out how these integrations were completed via [this PR](https://github.com/solana-labs/governance-ui/pull/376) and [this PR](https://github.com/solana-labs/governance-ui/pull/376/files).

 |Modal Component|Card Component|
 |:--:|:--:|